Masters of Arts in Yoga Studies

 The low-residency Master of Arts in Yoga Studies track is a 3-year program with global accessibility, ideal for students residing outside of Los Angeles and the surrounding area.
 It provides the study of the Yoga tradition from multiple perspectives.
 The hybrid format offers students the opportunity to deeply engage with Yoga through various critical methodologies without having to relocate their lives.
 15% of the program takes place on the LMU campus, 7% in India, and 78% via distance education.
 The distance courses are formatted to allow for in-depth engagement and discussion.
 The group experience in India allows for opportunities to integrate the in-class material.
 The program meets the needs of Yoga students and teachers alike who are seeking to enhance their knowledge of the tradition in both theory and practice.

 Explore the Low-Residency study track curriculum and certificate requirement below:

 The total time to complete the residential M.A. in Yoga Studies track is 2.5 years and amounts to 36 graduate level credits.
 In addition to the following curriculum, all students must complete a certificate program as a pre/co-requisite to graduation.

 *Unless otherwise indicated, these courses will take place online*

-Foundations of Yoga Studies: Basic methodological approaches to the academic study of Yoga, with an emphasis on the place of Yoga within theological discourse. *This course takes place on the LMU Campus*
+Foundations of Yoga Studies: Basic methodological approaches to the academic study of Yoga, with an emphasis on the place of Yoga within theological discourse. *This course takes place on the LMU Campus in August*